Diet

 Asparagus has oxalate and Phosphorus in itself.

-It comprises a smaller amount of vitamin C and calcium.
+Endive is another herb that’s safe for guinea pigs.
+It contains a smaller amount of vitamin C and calcium.

 Lavender